%20(1000%20x%20400%20px)%20(800%20x%20380%20px)%20(1).png)

 Chair and Trustee

-Dame Donna Kinnear
+Dame Donna Kinnair

 Donna is the Chair of Runnymede Trust, Trustee of the Burdett Trust for Nursing.
 She is a Non-Executive Director at East London Foundation Trust and The Royal Free Hospitals London.
 She advises on health policy and health issues to a number of organisations, including Global Health Partnerships and private health related organisations.
 She was a former Chief Executive and General Secretary of the Royal College of Nursing (RCN) during Covid19, advocating for the profession.
 She has extensive NHS Experience with Director responsibilities for delivering strategy, formulating policy and promoting good health and care practice both across the UK and internationally.
 She has worked in many aspects of healthcare provision as a clinical leader, teacher, commissioner and deliverer of operational services.